vroger11/vroger11.github.io/_posts/2019-09-23-terminal-multiplexers.markdown

 categories: blog dev
 category: blog
 lang: en
+excerpt: Explanation of how to have several sessions/windows in a single terminal!
 ---

-# What are terminal multiplexers?
+## What are terminal multiplexers?

 Terminal multiplexer is a tool allowing to have multiple sessions/windows in a single terminal display.
 It is useful to split screen into multiple shells or accessing to multiple windows from the current one.